inbo/whip/docs/syntax.md

 ### delimitedvalues

-Restricts the scope of specifications to individual delimited values within a field.
+Makes specifications apply to delimited values within a field, rather than the whole field.
 Requires `delimiter`:

 ```yaml
 sex: